input-output-hk/cardano-sl/wallet-new/docs/updates.md

      that Daedalus can warn the user it has a downloaded (but not applied) update.

 - When `POST /api/v1/update` is called:
-    - If the input `WalletSoftwareUpdate` doesn't match the _current_ update, ignore the request.
+    - If the input `WalletSoftwareUpdate` doesn't match the _current_ update, ignore the request and return a [422](https://httpstatuses.com/422) error code together with a proper domain-specific error.

     - If the input `WalletSoftwareUpdate` does match the _current_ update, carry on as per user story (4) and (4.1), then set the _current_ status to `Applied`.